steqeq/0000/README.md

 *[amd-dbgapi]: fatal error: kfd_queue_id 2 should have been reported as a NEW_QUEUE before next_pending_event failed (rc=-2)*

 There are no known workarounds at this time.

+## rocThrust and hipCUB Unit Test Failures

+The following unit test failures have been observed due to known issues in the ROCclr runtime.

+rocThrust
+* sort
+* sort_by_key

+hipCUB
+* BlockDiscontinuity
+* BlockExchange
+* BlockHistogram
+* BlockRadixSort
+* BlockReduce
+* BlockScan

+**Workaround**: Use AMD ROCm v3.3 or older versions.

+## PEBB & PQT Tests Freeze and Remain Incomplete

+The measuring of the PCIe and GPU <-> GPU bandwidth is not supported in this release.

+There are no known workarounds at this time.

 # Deprecations